 All B vitamins help the body convert food (carbohydrates) into fuel (glucose), which the body uses to produce energy.
 These B vitamins, often referred to as B complex vitamins, also help the body use fats and protein.
 B complex vitamins are needed for a healthy liver, healthy skin, hair, and eyes, and to help the nervous system function properly.

 Niacin also helps the body make various sex and stress-related hormones in the adrenal glands and other parts of the body.
 Niacin helps improve circulation, and it has been shown to suppress inflammation.

 All the B vitamins are water-soluble, meaning that the body does not store them.

 You can meet all of your body's needs for B3 through diet.
 It is rare for anyone in the developed world to have a B3 deficiency.
-In the United States, alcoholism is the main cause of vitamin B3 deficiency.
+In the U.S., alcoholism is the main cause of vitamin B3 deficiency.

 Very high doses of B3, available by prescription, have been studied to prevent or improve symptoms of the following conditions.
 However, at high doses niacin can be toxic.
-You should not take doses higher than the Recommended Daily Allowance except under your doctor's supervision.
-Researchers are trying to determine if inositol hexanicotinate has similar benefits without serious side effects, but results are inconclusive.
+You should not take doses higher than the Recommended Daily Allowance (RDA) except under your doctor's supervision.
+Researchers are trying to determine if inositol hexanicotinate has similar benefits without serious side effects.
+But results are inconclusive.

 In one study, men with existing heart disease slowed down the progression of atherosclerosis by taking niacin along with colestipol.
-They had fewer heart attacks and deaths, as well.
+They experienced fewer heart attacks and deaths, as well.

 In another study, people with heart disease and high cholesterol who took niacin along with simvastatin (Zocor) had a lower risk of having a first heart attack or stroke.
 Their risk of death was also lower.
 In another study, men who took niacin alone seemed to reduce the risk of having a second heart attack, although it did not reduce the risk of death.